Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 Support for an authoritarian state which acts as a paternal figure over the population, regulating their behaviour but also ensuring no one goes hungry.
 One example of a paternalist is Otto von Bismarck.

 ### Conservatism
-Support for things to stay the way they are.
+Support for things to stay the way they are or to act according to ideological or social tradition.
 This can be mixed with virtually any ideology.

 ### Consitutional Monarchism
 Support for a ceremonial monarch who does not wield executive power under normal circumstances.
 Not necessarily illiberal, but technically reactionary if in a republic.